 Exchange 2013 Sizing

 Correctly sizing Exchange 2013 is one of the most effective ways of preventing performance problems.
 The Exchange 2013 Server Role Requirements Calculator is available here.
-The latest version is 6.6, but we recommend you check back periodically for updates.
+The latest version is 9.1.
 To use this calculator correctly, you must consult the guidance in the Exchange 2013 Server Role Requirements Calculator and Sizing Exchange 2013 Deployments blog posts.

 It's important to start with the calculator prior to purchasing and deploying your hardware; you should first determine your overall resource requirements based on the calculator results.
 You can use the calculator to input your organization's demands, and use the results for guidance on how to scale your hardware.
 The calculator doesn't tell you how many servers to use, but it will allow you to estimate the impact of an Exchange workload on a given set of servers.
 You should experiment with different configurations to see how it affects performance, in order to meet the hardware and business needs specific to your environment.

 To simplify deployments and get the best use of hardware, the Exchange product group recommends multi-role servers.
 Using multi-role severs gives you better availability at the Client Access server (CAS) layer, as there are more Client Access servers available to handle requests during a failure scenario.
 The key design consideration for Exchange 2013 is to utilize "smaller" commodity type servers (scaling out instead of scaling up).
 Design and testing was done with two socket computers containing up to twenty processor cores, with up to 96 gigabytes (GB) of RAM.
 If your hardware is larger than this, you should consider other options, such as using that hardware for other needs and buying smaller servers for your Exchange 2013 environment, or virtualizing.